Your Future. Our Future.

 Art.
 4 SFDR

 BIT Capital does not currently consider adverse sustainability impacts of investment decisions at the corporate level.
 The relevant data that must be used to determine and weight adverse sustainability impacts is currently not available in the market to a sufficient extent.
-BIT Capital commits to provide information on whether and how the most significant adverse impacts of investment decisions on sustainability factors are considered by December 30, 2022.

 Information on the remuneration policy in connection with the consideration of sustainability risks.